KanishaLiyanage/ds-rent-cars-backend-expressjs/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-This App is made for my university project of the course module Rapid Application Development.
+This App is made for my university project for the course module named "Rapid Application Development".

 This app is made using Agile software-development methodology.
 Agile development is an iterative software-development methodology which teams use in projects.
 Self-organized, cross-functional teams frequently analyze circumstances and user needs to adapt projects.
 Scrum teams constantly improve quality in sprints with short-term deliverables.